luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 His goals in winter 1862

-Protect the independence of the Prussian monarchy and the army against the growing liberal forces and civil service sympathies for the liberals.
+A. Protect the independence of the Prussian monarchy and the army against the growing liberal forces and civil service sympathies for the liberals.
-Expand Prussian power in North Germany, undermine the Bund's constraints, push Austria out of North Germany.
+B. Expand Prussian power in North Germany, undermine the Bund's constraints, push Austria out of North Germany.
 If possible do this without war, increase pressure and use circumstances as they arise to do so, if necessary war but only in the right circumstances when Austria is isolated.
 E.g to Karolyi, 4/12/62: 'Our relations must become either better or worse than they now are...
 If Austria persists in her present direction and restricts our action and the air we breathe, then you will conjure up catastrophes which in the last analysis must end in a fight.'
-Expand his own freedom of manoeuvre, evade all constraints from all parties, break alliances between enemies.
+C. Expand his own freedom of manoeuvre, evade all constraints from all parties, break alliances between enemies.
 He did not control his Cabinet or King.
 He was surrounded by people who despised him and wanted to replace him.

 Some aspects of his approach:

 - He looked for ways to a) compromise with the liberals, b) to divide them, while also c) hinting about a black reactionary alternative he could explore.
 He was held back by Wilhelm's intransigence (encouraged by Manteuffel).
 - He looked for ways to expand Prussian power by mobilising the desire of Prussia's liberal/commercial classes for economic liberalism and German nationalism.
 - He looked for ways to use the negotiations over the renewal of the Zollverein in 1865 and combine with ideas about a Zollverein parliament to: a) divide liberals and b) divide Austria from German states.
 E.g 7/61 and Christmas Day 1862 to Wilhelm: The Zollverein is 'the most effectual basis for the common handling of the economic and eventually of the political interests of the German states.'
 January 1863 to Diet: 'The German nation can find a competent organ through which to influence the course of common affairs only in a representative body chosen directly by the people of each confederate state according to its population.'
 - Threaten all Powers with the possibility of alliance with their main opponents to nudge them into closer relations with Prussia and disconnect them from other alliances.
-Only Russia was

----

-pretty secure in 1862 and caused few problems 1862-6 but this was partly because of the Alvensleben Convention in early 1863, his first test (and which most thought he was wrong about).
+Only Russia was pretty secure in 1862 and caused few problems 1862-6 but this was partly because of the Alvensleben Convention in early 1863, his first test (and which most thought he was wrong about).
 - With Austria, he said repeatedly: either a) a deal (Austria lets Prussia dominate north Germany, Prussia supporting her against France and Italy) or b) conflict (diplomatic and ultimately if necessary military).
 Use Zollverein and nationalism against Austria.
 Scuppered Austria's Bund reform plans in 1863.
 - Disconnect liberals from popular support.
 Most liberals regarded it as axiomatic that German unification would have to be based on liberal principles and required the liberalisation of Prussia.
 Bismarck thought they had little popular support, did not understand the realities of power politics, and Prussia could expand without move toward the British system with government responsible to parliament.
 - Grip the civil service and stop officials attacking the government.